PranY/prany.github.com/_posts/2017-07-20-a-deeper-understanding-of-nnets-(Part-1).md

 ---
 layout: post
-title: "A deeper understanding of NNets (Part 1)"
+title: "A deeper understanding of NNets (Part 1) - CNNs"
 description: "Neural Networks are the core of the \"Deep Learning\" world and beyond.
 Let's understand them one at a time. "
 category: "Deep Learning"
 tags: [Machine Learning, Deep Learning, ML, AI, DL]